 for a total of 80%.

-and classroom activities counts as 20% towards your semester grade.
-Group or
+activities is counts as 20% towards your semester grade.
+Group or Individual

-Individual assignments will be given in class and returned by you at the end of
+assignments will be given in class and returned by you at the end of class.

-class.
-Participation will be based on your active participation in class and
+Participation will be based on your active participation in class and your

-your completion of in-class assignment.
-Missing classes may affect your class
+completion of in-class assignment.
+Missing classes may affect your class grade

-grade as you will not be able to participate during those days.
-Excessive
+as you will not be able to participate during those days.
+Excessive absences

-absences will result in the lowering of your semester grade or being dropped
+will result in the lowering of your semester grade or being dropped from the

 Exams: Bring an 882